mit-cml/appinventor-sources/README.md

 You will also need a copy of the [Google Cloud SDK](https://cloud.google.com/appengine/docs/standard/java/download) to run the development servers.
 When setting up the gcloud cli you might be asked if you'd like to install Python 3.11, as the cli depends on it.
 In case of any issues with Python versions, check the value of the CLOUDSDK_PYTHON environment variable, which the cli can use to point to the right version.

+Note that the JDK used to build App Inventor with ant and the JDK used to run the local App Engine development server may not be the same.
+The ant build is tested with Java 11, while the App Engine runtime configured in `appinventor/appengine/war/WEB-INF/appengine-web.xml` is currently `java17`.
+Depending on your Google Cloud SDK installation, you may need to use Java 11 for ant commands and Java 17 for the main local server.

 If you want to make changes to the sources, you will have to run an automated test suite, and for that you will also need a recent version of NodeJS (node 20+ works) and the Firefox browser installed on your machine.
 Have a look at the testing section for more information.